evbox/api/billing/README.md

+# Everon has a new Github account!
+You can find our repository here - https://github.com/everonhq/api/tree/master/billing

+<br/><br/>
 # Everon public APIs
 Welcome to the start page of Everon public APIs!
 Here you can find a quick introduction guide to get on board using our public APIs in the fastest and easiest way possible.